The next general dinner meeting with speaker will be on Thursday, December 4, 2025.

 Longer version:

-Please RSVP before March 29th if you want dinner, to rsvp.pchs@gmail.com
+Please RSVP no later than December 1st if you want dinner, to rsvp.pchs@gmail.com

 1. We will be setting a firm RSVP date – if you miss the date, you are most welcome to attend for the speaker, but we cannot guarantee that dinner will be available.